Bongokuhle Hlongwane: International career

 Hlongwane was first called up to the South African national team in July 2019, and made his international debut on 28 July as a substitute in a 3–2 defeat to Lesotho.
 On 8 June 2021, he made his second appearance and full debut for South Africa against Uganda and scored his first international goal following a "fortunate deflection" in a 3–2 win.
 On 6 September 2021, he scored against Ghana in a World Cup qualifier as South Africa won 1–0.

+Style of play

+Hlongwane has been noted for his pace, work ethic and flair, with manager Adrian Heath commenting: “He has absolutely explosive pace, but he also looks to combine and build with his teammates.
+We love his raw talents, but his football IQ is exceptional."